Azure/Azure-Verified-Modules/docs/content/contributing/bicep/bicep-contribution-flow/_index.md

 {{< hint type=note >}}

-Each time in the following sections we refer to 'your xzy', it is an indicator that you have to change something in your own environment.
+Each time in the following sections we refer to 'your xyz', it is an indicator that you have to change something in your own environment.

 {{< /hint >}}